BorisD2023/BorisD2023/README.md

 - 🔭 I am currently working on becoming an expert in web development
 - 👯 I’m looking to collaborate on all kinds of Fullstack Projects
 - 🌱 I’m currently learning TypeScript
-- ⚡ I love nature, travelling, and PC gaming
+- ⚡ I love nature and travelling

 ## 🌐 Socials: